MarzioHr/SSA_Project/README.md

 The following table includes list of vulnerabilities found and the risk evaluation along with the mitigations identified for each vulnerability:

-![Vulnerability Impact and Liklihood](https://i.imgur.com/8gyt44r.png)
+![Vulnerability Impact and Liklihood](https://i.imgur.com/8gyt44r.png) *Figure 5: Vulnerabilities and their Impact and Liklihood.*

 ![Risk Definition](https://i.imgur.com/eEYj0JL.png)
+*Figure 6: Risk Definition.*

 ## APPENDIX B: System Architecture
 TBA